Kanawha-Valley-Homebrew-Club/kvhomebrew.club/src/pages/coal-country-2024.md

 ⦁	162 Summers St, Charleston, WV 25301

 ⦁	BJCP Sanctioned Competition - **Porters, Stouts, Specialty Porters/Stouts** - 2021 Style Guidelines.

-⦁	Registration form and entry instructions will be linked on this page starting January 15th, 2024.
-Registration deadline is February 24th, 2024.

 ⦁	$10 for 1 entry, $15 for 2 entries.
 Two entries max per brewer and must be different category.